-In general, I recommend you take your “true” size for Rat & Boa — or a size up from your Réalisation Par size, ex, I would never take an XS in most dresses, but for Réalisation Par, I sometimes do.
+In general, I recommend you take your “true” size for Rat & Boa — or your same larger Réalisation Par size, ex, I would never take an XS in most dresses, but for Réalisation Par, I only sometimes do.

 My Rat & Boa Ariel dress is a size small.